Allergic to feta, but not 100% sure?

-Since feta is made of sheep/goat milk, it happens in some people that their immune system reacting to the milk protein (casein) of sheep or goat, but not to the cow’s milk.
-To be exact, the antibody IgE recognized the sheep casein as the foreign object and kicking-off the body immune response (2), meanwhile, it does not react to cow milk — and thus tolerated.
+Since feta is made from sheep/goat milk, some people’s immune system may react to milk protein (casein) of sheep or goat, but not to the cow’s.
+To be exact, their antibody IgE recognized the sheep casein as the foreign object then initiate the body immune response (2)

-That’s why some people/children/even dogs will get some ill effects after having feta, such as the lung, throat, nose, or even skin become inflamed, rash or itch.
+That’s why some people/children/even dogs will get some ill after eaten feta.
+For instance, their lung, throat, nose, or even skin become swollen, rash or itch.